 When I see the news from CNN quoting the Chief Executive of the railway company, Edward Burkhardt of the Montreal, Maine and Atlantic Railway I have to start questioning the reasoning and how people's brains are working.
 Is there a short circuit anywhere?
 From everyone?
 First blaming firemen that went to put out a fire on one of the locomotives at 12.30am.
 Apparently these professionals stopped all the engines as a safety measure.
 The engineer was not present, asleep, and it was another member of staff from MM&A that assisted the firemen.
 This could be the cause for the train starting running away, as a locomotive on idle could be working for the sole purpose of keeping the pressure on the entire braking system of the train.
 Then, when this all may sound a bit too thin, the blame falls on The Engineer.
 I mention him in capital letters to emphasise his littleness in this entire process.
 The Engineer, ONE MAN, is the responsible for this unbelievable catastrophe, with imagery you can only find on a film starring Steven Segal.
 How can this be possible?
 How can ONE MAN do all this while he went to sleep after one day's work?

 He, ONE MAN, arrives with his train at 11pm.
-ONE MAN in charge of a train that has FIVE LOCOMOTIVES, pulling SEVENTY THREE CARS, carrying FIFTEEN THOUSAND TONNES of crude oil, a train that is over TWO MILES long!
+ONE MAN in charge of a train that has FIVE LOCOMOTIVES, pulling SEVENTY THREE CARS, carrying FIFTEEN THOUSAND TONNES of crude oil, a train that is over ONE KM long!
 ONE MAN!
 It is now 11pm and he parks the train on the TOP OF THE HILL (as if he had a choice) and then he has to walk half a mile to manually activate the brakes of 12 cars.
 Then come back, leaving one locomotive on for additional safety.
 And so... to bed.